 JCM Department Recital Guidelines

-- Content and repertoire should represent curricular work done in courses, ensembles, and lessons during the students time in the JCM department.
+- Content and repertoire shall represent curricular work done in courses, ensembles, and lessons during the students time in the JCM department.
 Students will work to plan and organize their recitals in consultation with their private JCM teachers and faculty.

 - Performers outside the JCM department must be approved by JCM faculty.